python/mypy/mypyc/doc/performance_tips_and_tricks.rst

 Usually there are many things you can do to improve performance, even if most tweaks will yield only minor gains.
-The key to being effective is to focus on things that give a large gain with a small effort, and to stop once performance is fast enough.
+The key to being effective is to focus on things that give a large gain with a small effort.

 For example, low-level optimizations, such as avoiding a nested function, can be pointless, if you could instead avoid a metaclass --